apjames93/wre-code-challenge/README.md

 # Woodriver Energy Code Challenge
 Hello and welcome!
-The task at hand is to implement a small React web application that consumes "articles" and displays them.
+The task at hand is to implement a small React web application that consumes "articles", displays them, and can update them.
 You'll be fetching sorted JSON data directly from our API.

 ## Requirements
 1. As a user I should be able to open the application and view articles